strongloop/strongloop.com2/_posts/2019-08-07-july-milestone.md

 - We fixed an edge case where `replaceById` was not working for MongoDB database when the data came from the REST API layer.
 Check [issue #3431](https://github.com/strongloop/loopback-next/pull/3431) and [issue #1759](https://github.com/strongloop/loopback-datasource-juggler/pull/1759) for more details.

-- We have removed the source code of `@loopback/openapi-v3-types` package from our monorepo.
-This package has been deprecated last month in favor of [`openapi3-ts`](https://www.npmjs.com/package/openapi3-ts) and
+- We removed the source code of `@loopback/openapi-v3-types` package from our monorepo.
+This package was deprecated last month in favor of [`openapi3-ts`](https://www.npmjs.com/package/openapi3-ts) and [`@loopback/openapi-v3`](https://www.npmjs.com/package/@loopback/openapi-v3).
-[`@loopback/openapi-v3`](https://www.npmjs.com/package/@loopback/openapi-v3).
 Check [PR #3385](https://github.com/strongloop/loopback-next/pull/3385) for more details.

 - We fixed automigrate & autoupdate to wait until the datasource is connected to the database.
-This has addressed a bug in the npm script `migrate` (scaffolded by `lb4 app`), where errors thrown by the database migration were not caught correctly and thus the script did not indicate the failure via a non-zero exit code.
+This addressed a bug in the npm script `migrate` (scaffolded by `lb4 app`), where errors thrown by the database migration were not caught correctly and thus the script did not indicate the failure via a non-zero exit code.
 Check [issue #1756](https://github.com/strongloop/loopback-datasource-juggler/pull/1756) for more details.

 - We improved the type definition of `toJSON` helper from `@loopback/testlab` to better support union types like `MyModel | null` (e.g. as returned by Repository `findOne` method).
 Check [PR #3823](https://github.com/strongloop/loopback-next/pull/3283) for more details.

 - We fixed REST API to better handle the case where a custom `basePath` is configured via `app.basePath()` API.
-As a result, the `server` entry in OpenAPI spec correctly includes the configured base path again now.
+As a result, the `server` entry in OpenAPI spec now correctly includes the configured base path again.
 Check [PR #3266](https://github.com/strongloop/loopback-next/pull/3266) for more details.

-- A bug was fixed in the MongoDB connector, which caused the id from the input data object to be deleted.
+- We fixed a MongoDB connector bug which caused the id from the input data object to be deleted.
 See [issue #3267](https://github.com/strongloop/loopback-next/issues/3267) for more details.

 ## New Feature On The Way - Inclusion of Related Models

-After many weeks in making, Miroslav finally finished the research on how to resolve included models when querying datasources and concluded the spike [issue #2634](https://github.com/strongloop/loopback-next/issues/2634).
+After many weeks in making, Miroslav finally finished researching how to resolve included models when querying datasources.
+This concluded the spike [issue #2634](https://github.com/strongloop/loopback-next/issues/2634).

 The essence:

 - We will introduce a concept of `InclusionResolver` functions.
 These functions implement the logic for fetching related models.
 - Base repository classes (e.g. `DefaultCrudRepository`) will handle inclusions by calling resolvers registered for individual relations.
 - Model-specific repositories (e.g. `TodoRepository` scaffolded in your project) will register inclusion resolvers for relations that are allowed to be traversed.